 Aus4Skills Guidelines for Contracted Providers Version 9: July 2023

-Tetra Tech International Development, the Managing Contractor for the Australia Awards in Indonesia (AAI) is seeking tenders for the design and delivery of the Promoting Integrity, Transparency and Leadership in the Public Sector short course.
+Tetra Tech International Development, the Managing Contractor for the Australia Awards in Indonesia (AAI) is seeking tenders for the design and delivery of International Trade Policy short course.
 Tenders are sought in accordance with the AAI Short Course Guidelines and as per the details more fully described in this Request for Tender (RFT) documentation.

 Details of the course are included in Part B – Scope of Services.